-Section 4 Student/Parent Complaint Procedures
+Section 4 Complaint Procedure

-Good communication helps to resolve many misunderstandings and disagreements, and the board encourages patrons and school staff to discuss their concerns with appropriate school personnel in an effort to resolve problems.
-When such efforts do not resolve matters satisfactorily, including matters involving discrimination or harassment on the basis of race, color, national origin, gender, marital status, disability, or age, a complainant should follow the procedures set forth below:
+Good communication helps to resolve many misunderstandings and disagreements.
+This complaint procedure applies to board members, patrons, students and school staff, unless the staff member is subject to a different grievance procedure pursuant to policy or contract.
+Individuals who have a complaint should discuss their concerns with appropriate school personnel in an effort to resolve problems.
+When such efforts do not resolve matters satisfactorily, including matters involving discrimination or harassment on the basis of race, color, national origin, sex, marital status, disability, or age, a complainant should follow the procedures set forth below.
+Students and employees who believe they have been subjected to sex harassment in violation of Title IX should refer to the board's policy titled "Title IX."